OfficeDev/Microsoft-Teams-Samples/samples/app-complete-auth/csharp/README.md

 1. Modify the `manifest.json` in the `/AppManifest` folder and replace the following details:
    - `{{Microsoft-App-Id}}` with Application id generated from Step 3
    - `{Base_URL_Domain}` - Your application's base url domain.
-E.g. for https://12345.ngrok-free.app the base url domain will be 12345.ngrok-free.app if you are using ngrok.
+E.g. for https://12345.ngrok-free.app the base url domain will be 12345.ngrok-free.app if you are using ngrok and if you are using dev tunnel then your domain will be like: `12345.devtunnels.ms`.

 **Note:** If you want to test your app across multi hub like: Outlook/Office.com, please update the `manifest.json` in the `app-complete-auth\csharp\AppCompleteAuth\Manifest_Hub` folder with the required values.